 The health risks of VOC exposure should receive your full attention because of their ubiquitous prevalence, unintentional exposure, and greater concentration indoors.
 During pregnancy, exposure to certain VOCs may increase the risk for birth defects, neurocognitive impairment, asthma, and cancer.

-In general, VOCs can leave lasting harmful effects on people.
-One demographic that should always steer clear of the air perpetrators are pregnant women.
-Volatile Organic Compounds, or VOCs, are chemicals that are emitted as gases from solids or liquids and easily evaporated into the air at room temperature.
-Concentrations of these chemicals can be up to 100 times higher indoors than outdoors.
-Thousands of products, many that we use every day, or are exposed to every day, emit VOCs into the air while they are being used, and, to some degree, even when they are stored.
+Volatile Organic Compounds are chemicals that are emitted as gases from solids or liquids and easily evaporate into the air at room temperature.
+Thousands of products, many that we use or are exposed to every day, emit VOCs into the air.
 Even slightly elevated levels of these airborne chemicals could produce health concerns for pregnant women, young children, the elderly, and those who suffer from allergies and asthma.

 In addition to potential chemical exposures through the mother, infants are often exposed to high concentrations relative to their body weight after birth by renovations to the nursery, including painting, new furniture, new mattress, and antiseptic products (like baby wipes).